vargaae/ai-2025/README.md

 1. Clone this repo
 2. Run `npm install`
-3. Run `npm start`
-4. You must add your own API key in the `src/App.js` file to connect to Clarifai.
+3. You must add your own API key in the `src/App.js` file to connect to Clarifai, Rapid API, Open AI.

 You can grab Clarifai API key [here](https://www.clarifai.com/) **Set Up Environment Variables**